The CDS Teaching cluster has 1 master nodes, and 1 compute node with 96 CPU cores and 2 GPUs.

 - Login to the teaching cluster with your account

 - Create a directory called CUDA.
-In another terminal, transfer the three downloaded files from your unix machine to the turing cluster’s cuda_test directory using scp:
+In another terminal, transfer the three downloaded files from your Unix machine to the cluster’s CUDA directory using scp:

 Happy CUDA!